rescenic/system-bootstrap/README.md

 ### The `programs.csv` list

-LARBS will parse the given programs list and install all given programs.
+Parses the given programs list and install all given programs.
 Note that the programs file must be a three column `.csv`.

 The first column is a "tag" that determines how the program is installed, ""